Single Transferable Vote (PR-STV) and Local PR

 How it Works

-For example, a five single member riding could become one multi-member district electing five MPs.
+For example, five single member riding could become one multi-member district electing five MPs.
 The five MPs would reflect the diversity of how people voted.

 The BC Citizens Assembly recommended districts elect between two and seven members, depending on the geography of the area.